 Therefore, it’s always good to seek assistance from an expert who offers translation services, a friend, or a relative with such expertise to avoid any hindrances or challenges with any of your legal document translations.

 Other U.S. delegates and embassies also restrict admissible translators to specific agencies.
-Ensure you confirm particular demands of the U.S. embassy in your region before commissioning a service.
+Ensure you confirm the particular demands of the U.S. embassy in your region before commissioning a service.

 How Much Would a Translation Cost?